SAP-samples/teched2024-XP280/exercises/ex3/README.md

 - Subscription to the SAP Build Code as well as to the BAS application.
 - Assignment of the role collections to the users to access the applications.

 That is quite a lot of stuff to do.
-In addition, these bits and pieces will always be the same when you want to setup Build Code in a new subaccount.
+In addition, these bits and pieces will always be the same when you want to setup SAP Build Code in a new subaccount.
 We certainly do not want to copy&paste these steps in our configurations, so is there another way to do this?

 Yes there is: Terraform provides a feature that allows you to define reusable blocks of configuration that can be called from multiple places.
 These reusable blocks are called [modules](https://developer.hashicorp.com/terraform/language/modules).